Manuel2u/Backend-Test-001/README.md

     - **Plan:** A schedule of actions (e.g., daily reminders to take the drug for 7 days).
 - **Dynamic Scheduling:**
   - Schedule reminders per the plan (reminders may be logged or stored).
   - Reminders repeat until a patient checks in, then proceed to the next one.
+Eg. if a user has to take a drug a day for 7 days and misses one day only (doesn't check-in once), this means the reminder runs for 8 days.
-  - New notes cancel any previously scheduled actionable steps.
+  - New patient notes cancel any previously scheduled actionable steps.

 ### 4. API Endpoints
 Expose endpoints for: